samwanyua/House-Pricing-Model-Machine-Learning-Project/README.md

 - **Python** with **scikit-learn**, **pandas**, **matplotlib**, and **seaborn** for data analysis and visualization.
 - Machine Learning techniques applied include Regression models to predict the **Price**.
 - **Docker** for containerization to ensure consistent application environments.
-- **Heroku** for deployment of the application to a live environment.
+- **Railway** for deployment of the application to a live environment.
 - **GitHub Actions** for automating CI/CD workflows to streamline testing and deployment.